HaxeFoundation/HaxeManual/md/manual/dictionary.md

 The (dot-)path to a type consists of the package, the module name and the type name.
 Its general form is `pack1.pack2.packN.ModuleName.TypeName`.

 ##### Underlying Type
-The underlying type is the type which is used to represent said an abstract at runtime.
+The underlying type is the type which is used to represent an abstract at runtime.
 It is usually a concrete (i.e. non-abstract) type, but could be another abstract type as well.

 ##### Unification
 Unification between two types A and B is a directional process which answers the question if A **can be assigned to** B. It may **mutate** either type if it is or has a [monomorph](2.9-Monomorph.md).